The Café Terrace and Its Goddesses: Characters

 Mao is a 20-year-old part-timer brought in to staff the copycat Terrace Café.
 She is also an amateur model who works at the Chiyoda Diner.
-She tends to openly flirt with Hayato much to the jealousy of the Familia girls.
+She tends to openly flirt with Hayato, much to the jealousy of the Familia girls.

 Media

 Manga

 The Café Terrace and Its Goddesses is written and illustrated by Kōji Seo.
 It was serialized in Kodansha's Weekly Shōnen Magazine from February 17, 2021, to November 5, 2025.
-The first tankōbon volume was released on May 17, 2021; as of October 17, 2025, the series has been compiled in 21 volumes.
+The first tankōbon volume was released on May 17, 2021; as of January 16, 2026, the series has been compiled in 22 volumes.
 A special edition of the tenth volume was released to celebrate the character Akane Hououji topping the popularity poll, and is accompanied by a pamphlet titled "Akanebon", which features illustrations and bonus comics.
+On January 7, 2026, Seo announced that the series would continue with an irregular serialization at an undetermined date.

-In September 2022, Kodansha USA announced that they licensed the series for an English digital release; the first volume was released on October 18.
+In September 2022, Kodansha USA announced that they licensed the series for an English digital release; the first volume was released on October 18, and the last on July 14, 2026.